 8) Maintain social media privacy!
 Don’t let the whole world know you’re home alone via Twitter.
 Additionally, don’t post pictures of yourself, especially with a geotag, until you’ve left that location.
 Essentially, don’t make yourself a target!
 That Insta post can wait.

 9) As a college student, you will inevitably attend a college party at some point.
-Don’t venture out to one of these social gatherings by yourself!
-Keep a familiar face around who is willing to hold themself accountable for your safety.
-Plus, you can watch over them as well!
+Don’t venture out to one of these social gatherings by yourself.
+Keep a familiar face around who is willing so you can look our for eachother's safety.

 Do you have any campus safety tips that we missed?
 Let us know on Twitter and Facebook (@tasercivilian) and be sure to let the students in your life know as well!